 5.8.1 Existing Actions

 As discussed above in the section on Available Data, many project have been conducted and/or are ongoing related to testing of PCBs in commercial or consumer products.
 The City of Spokane (2015a) collected and analyzed nearly 50 product samples to determine PCB content in various municipal products.
-The SRRTTF (2015) Hydroseed Pilot Project analyzed identify specific component(s) of hydroseed that may be contributing to elevated PCB levels.
+The SRRTTF (2015) Hydroseed Pilot Project analyzed specific component(s) of hydroseed that may be contributing to elevated PCB levels.
 Ecology (2014b) evaluated the presence of PCBs in 68 general consumer products and is preparing a forthcoming PCB product testing report analyzing 201 consumer products.

 5.8.2 New Actions